 Winter calls for woolly jumpers, hot drinks and nights by the heater.
 Here are some great energy efficiency tips you can use around the house to stay warm during the cooler months, without spiking your energy bill.

-The first thing to do is to get a better understanding of where you use energy the most.
+Before we get into the tips, it’s worth getting a better understanding of where you use energy the most.
 Here’s a snapshot of where the average Australian home uses energy:

-We know that the average Australian home uses about 40%* of its energy on heating and cooling, you can put a plan in place to save this winter.
-Even small changes to the way you warm and cool your home can lead to some great savings, so here are our handy tips:
+Now that you know the average Australian home uses about 40%* of its energy on heating and cooling, you can put a plan in place to save this winter.
+Even small changes to the way you heat your home can lead to some great savings, so here are our handy tips: